annuich/info-org/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Site" %}

 ## About the Collection

+{% include feature/image.html filename="onionholder.jpg" width="75" alt="Frank B. Robinson at the Organ" caption="Onion holder in progress..."%}

 I have collected images of pottery I’ve created since moving to Iowa City two years ago.
 Prior to starting at SLIS, I took a couple of pottery classes at the Robert A. Lee Community Recreation Center, resulting in various cups, bowls, plates, vases, and other decorative pieces from March 2023 to April 2024.
 My collection consists of pieces made using various techniques such as hand building, wheel throwing, coiling, or using an extruder.
 All pieces were created using white or red clay as well as the various glazes at the Recreation Center.